What is Optic Neuritis?

 How to treat Optic Neuritis?

-Steroid medications are suggested by doctors to reduce inflammation.
-This treatment is given through veins, it fastens vision recovery.
+Doctors suggest steroid medications to reduce inflammation.
+They administer this treatment through veins to expedite vision recovery.
 Side effects of steroids are mood swings, facial flushing, insomnia, and weight gain.

 In case you witness any symptoms, it is better to consult a professional.
 You can visit the best eye hospital in Hyderabad – PVRI.